 Registration options as an alternative to permitting

 Exemptions to permitting for emergency-use and small electrical power generating units

+Statutory requirements for small scale local energy projects

 Brief history

 LRAPA, in consultation with DEQ and the U.S. Environmental Protection Agency, is responsible for ensuring that Lane County communities comply with federal air quality health standards, including enacting plans to restore healthy air quality in any area violating standards.
 LRAPA conducts air monitoring, permitting and compliance, inspection and enforcement, and regulates open burning and asbestos abatement throughout Lane County.
 It also has a woodstove advisory program, an open burning advisory and conducts special projects focused on air quality.
 The agency is funded from local dues from Lane County and the cities of Lane County, industrial and other permitting fees, and LRAPA coordinates with DEQ to obtain EPA funding and state general funds.